Pin-a-Go-Go, the longest running Pinball Festival west of the Mississippi, hosted its 21st annual show this weekend in Dixon, Ca.

-Steve Charland, a long-time member of the pinball community, passed away this March from Cancer.
+Steve Charland, a long-time member of the pinball community, passed away this March.
 Well known in the pinball community as a super knowledgeable fun guy, Steve collected for decades and always loved to spread the wisdom and the fun of the sport with others.

 Steve, pictured above, was an unofficial ambassador for collectors of the game Spirit, a rare supernatural-themed game released in 1982.

 The System 80 games included Black Hole, Haunted House and Spirit, which are all supernatural themed.
 Learn more about this game and its sisters at the International Pinball Machine Database.

 In the game 'Spirit,' the objective is making contact with a Spirit.

 While 'Spirit' is a rare game mostly found in Europe, the pinball field is well known for its host of supernatural themed games, artists, and art, as players enjoy games such as Ghostbusters, America's Most Haunted, Class of 1812, Haunted House, and Gypsy Queen.

 With Spirit Pinball, the reason it's so rare is that only 1,230 units were made and most were shipped off to Europe after manufacture, making them fairly difficult, but not impossible to find in the United States.
 In contrast, another popular spiritual game, Addam's Family, manufactured in 1992, produced 20,270 units making these games fairly easy to come by.

 Pinball Machines, a popular arcade game in the 70s, 80s, and 90s, are making a comeback in recent years, as the field undergoes a sort of a renaissance.